 Talk to your child in the language you know best.
 You can offer richer vocabulary, correct grammar, and more complex language.

 Many language skills are transferable.
-For example, if your child learns decoding, phonological skills such as phonological awareness, or narrative structure in Spanish, those skills apply to English as well.
+For example, if your child learns decoding, phonological skills such as phonological awareness, and/or narrative structure in Spanish, those skills will transfer to English as well.

 Yes!
-If you raise a bilingual child from birth, there will not be any noticeable difference in speech and language development.
+If you raise a bilingual child from birth, there most likely wont' be any noticeable difference in speech and language development.

 Even though your child gets 1/2 the exposure of each language, research has shown that he will learn and be proficient in both languages.

 This is called code switching and it is NOT bad.

-It is normal in all children raised bilingually and actually shows mastery of both languages.
+Code switching is normal for all children raised bilingually and actually shows mastery of both languages.
 In order to code switch, a child has to understand vocabulary and grammar rules of both languages.

 Actually, the opposite is true.
 Learning 2 languages helps develop language skills.

 Learning two languages DOES NOT cause a speech or language disorder.
 Therefore, speaking only one language WILL NOT fix the problem.
 If a child has a speech or language disorder, he will have difficulty in both languages.

 There are many benefits for raising a bilingual child.
 To review some of the benefits, click here